holmesjr/bash-spec-2/tests/README.md

-These files run the tests for CI, which PASS expected failures
+These test_*.sh files run the tests for CI, which explicitly PASS expected failures